National Collegiate Athletic Association (Philippines): The second expansion era (2009–2023)

-After it was revealed that several players of the PCU juniors' basketball team enrolled with spurious documents, PCU's seniors and juniors teams were suspended in the 2007–08 season.
-The seniors teams participated in the 2008–09 season, but all teams would take an indefinite leave of absence starting with the 2009–10 season.
-As a result, the Management Committee conducted a search for PCU's replacement but it was decided that such replacements would be deferred to Season 86 (2010–11).
-The league opted to invite guest teams instead, with Angeles University Foundation (AUF), Arellano University (AU), and Emilio Aguinaldo College (EAC) being the invitees, and being eligible to win championships.
+After it was revealed that several players of the PCU juniors' basketball team enrolled with spurious documents, PCU's seniors and juniors teams were suspended for the 2007–08 season.
+The seniors teams were permitted to participate in the 2008–09 season, but all PCU teams subsequently took an indefinite leave of absence beginning with the 2009–10 season.

+In place of PCU, the Management Committee invited guest teams to fill out the league roster.
+Angeles University Foundation (AUF), Arellano University (AU), and Emilio Aguinaldo College (EAC) were brought in as guest teams eligible to win championships.
 In Season 86, AU's and EAC's status were upgraded to probationary membership.
-Lyceum of the Philippines University (LPU), which had earlier sought membership, was accepted as a guest team in the Season 87 (2011–12).
-Arellano became a regular member in Season 89 (2013–14) after meeting the league requirements, this is then followed by EAC and Lyceum in Season 91 (2015–16).
+Lyceum of the Philippines University (LPU), which had earlier sought membership, joined as a guest team in Season 87 (2011–12).
+Arellano became a regular member in Season 89 (2013–14) after meeting the league requirements, followed by EAC and Lyceum in Season 91 (2015–16).
+The association now had ten full member schools, its largest in history.